 AC216 MANAGERIAL ACCOUNTING WITH QUICKBOOKS (3.0 credits/60 clock hours) Managerial Accounting with QuickBooks begins with an emphasis on the use of accounting data by internal managers of a business.
 The course highlights the difference between financial and managerial accounting and the methods of preparing comprehensive budgets.
 Topics covered include purchase budgets, cash budgets, and budgeted income statements and balance sheets.
 The student will then utilize his/her background in accounting with an introduction to QuickBooks Pro, a computerized accounting program.
 The student will have hands-on instruction in recording vendor transactions, customer transactions, inventory transactions, adjusting entries, and new company set-up.
-Prerequisite: Accounting I.
+Prerequisite: Accounting II taken prior to or concurrently.